dr-guangtou/daily_astroph/astroph-1809.md

 #### [The turbulent pressure support in galaxy clusters revisited](https://arxiv.org/abs/1809.02690)
+    * 模拟：Itasca Simulated Cluster sample； 利用AMR code ENZO
+    * While the ubiquitous presence of radial inflows in the cluster can lead to significant bias in the estimate of the non-thermal pressure support, we report that only a part of this energy effectively acts as a source of pressure, providing a support of the order of ∼ 10% of the total pressure at R200.
+        - The Hitomi satellite managed to detect root- mean square velocities in the (fairly relaxed) Perseus cluster of ∼ 200 km/s on ~60 kpc (e.g. Hitomi Collaboration et al. 2016; ZuHone et al. 2018).

 #### [A New X-ray Selected Sample of Very Extended Galaxy Groups from the ROSAT All-Sky Survey](https://arxiv.org/abs/1809.02982)
+    - **Interesting**
+    * We aim to determine if a hypothetical class of very extended, low surface brightness, galaxy groups or clusters have been missed in previous X-ray cluster surveys based on the ROSAT All-Sky Survey (RASS).
+    * We found many known but also a number of new group candidates, which are not included in any previous X-ray or SZ cluster catalogs: 13 groups exhibit flatter surface brightness distributions than usual.

 ----